artecs-group/RVfpga-sim-addons/Computer_Fundamentals/README.md

 ### RISC-V Architecture and Assembly Language

 1. Install Ripes: Follow the instructions provided at this link: [RipesInstallation](https://github.com/mortbopet/Ripes?tab=readme-ov-file#downloading--installation).
-Use the latest version (v2.2.6) of the precompiled binaries available [here](https://github.com/mortbopet/Ripes/releases).
+Note that you could build the simulator yourself, but it is easier to use precompiled binaries.
+Specifically, use the latest version (v2.2.6) of the precompiled binaries available [here](https://github.com/mortbopet/Ripes/releases).
 2. Install the RISC-V Toolchain:
     - Follow the instructions provided at this link: [ToolchainInstallation](https://github.com/mortbopet/Ripes/blob/master/docs/c_programming.md#toolchain).
 Use the *sifive/freedom-tools* precompiled version, available [here](https://github.com/sifive/freedom-tools/releases/tag/v2020.04.0-Toolchain.Only).
 Note that you must download the binaries that correspond to your Operating System.
     - Register the toolchain in Ripes following the instructions provided at this link: [ToolchainRegistration](https://github.com/mortbopet/Ripes/blob/master/docs/c_programming.md#toolchain-registration).